 In this tutorial, we will show you how to install OpenProject on Ubuntu 20.04 LTS.
-For those of you who didn’t know, OpenProject is an open-source task management system that is completely web-based written in Ruby on Rails and Angular js.
+For those of you who didn’t know, OpenProject is an open-source task management system that is completely web-based and written in Ruby on Rails and Angular js.
 It allows you to manage projects across a diversity of teams and departments.
 It is available in both community and enterprise editions.
 The community edition covers a wide range of features and plugins and is available for free.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation of the OpenProject open-source task management on Ubuntu 20.04 (Focal Fossa).
+I will show you the step-by-step installation of the OpenProject open-source task management on Ubuntu 20.04 (Focal Fossa).
 You can follow the same instructions for Ubuntu 18.04, 16.04, and any other Debian-based distribution like Linux Mint.

 - A server running one of the following operating systems: Ubuntu 20.04, 18.04, 16.04, and any other Debian-based distribution like Linux Mint.